Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/03-graphs-algorithms.md

 ```
     - Initialize an empty list of visited nodes
     - Initialize an empty queue
-    - Add the node we would like to start our traversal at to the queue and to visited
+    - Add the node we would like to start our traversal from to the queue
+    - Add the node we would like to start our traversal from to visited
     - While the queue is not empty:
         - Remove an element from the queue and store it in a variable, `current`
         - Loop through each of the current node's neighbors: